jonobrien/EVE_Monitor/README.md

   $ git clone https://github.com/jonobrien/eve_crest.git
   ```

-2. Install dependencies (mainly [PyCrest](https://github.com/jonobrien/PyCrest) and [Python Social Auth](https://github.com/omab/python-social-auth) with Python3.4):
+2. Install dependencies
   ```bash
   $ pip install -r requirements.txt
   ```

-3. Register a new application on https://developers.eveonline.com/applications
+3. Register a new application on [here](https://developers.eveonline.com/applications/)
-  - choose name and description as you like
   - for *Connection Type* select **CREST Access**
-  - in *Permissions* add **publicData** to the Requested Scopes List
+  - in *Permissions* add **publicData** and all `character*` to the Requested Scopes List (see settings.py)
   - as *Callback URL* use `http://your-server.com/complete/eveonline/` (or `http://localhost:8000/complete/eveonline/` for the Django development server)

-4. edit `.bashrc` and enter your application's Client ID and Secret Key:
+4. edit env vars and enter your application's Client ID and Secret Key:
   ```bash
   EVE_DEV_ID='<Your EVE CREST Application Key>' EVE_DEV_SECRET='<Your EVE CREST Application Secret>'